Living in Malaysia: The Expat Guide for 2023

 That’s in contrast to the MM2H program, which now requires a minimum physical presence of 90 days per year in Malaysia.

 Overall, the PVIP program offers an attractive option for foreigners who want to live in Malaysia without the residency obligations of the MM2H program.
-However, the additional processing fees make it a more expensive option, which may be a barrier for some.

 Conclusion: Is Moving to Malaysia a Good Idea?